dinther/LaserPop/readme.md

 laserPOP stores the coordinates and BPM values in a local text file "LaserOS_Coords.txt when it closes and retrieves this data when the program is loaded.

 <img width="315" height="502" alt="image" src="https://github.com/user-attachments/assets/72316686-5e82-4e54-a9f4-1d8a64efcadb" />

+There is also an example of a SVG burn routine which allows you to burn multiple SVG images in sequence.
+Each at it's own size and position.
+I need it for some of the more funcky laser shows I do.